-As Gameball suggests, your Loyalty program best opt to have an independent Logo from your brand.
-This will initiate an independent brand feel for your Loyalty program.
-The logo will be used throughout the website to redirect customers to the importance of point gain and redemption.
+We recommend having an independent logo from your brand.
+This will give an independent brand feel to your loyalty program.
+The logo will be used throughout the website to redirect customers to the importance of gaining points and how to redeem them.

 This is a chance to deliver the value of your program.
 So incorporate the value of your loyalty program to this explanatory page as it gives an overview of what you will deliver to your customers.
 In other words this page is an engaging page that is a roadmap for your customer to guide them throughout their loyalty journey.

 Explain your program’s objectives and what it will deliver to your reading customer.